incraigulous/contentful-laravel/README.md

 > ***Pardon my mess!
 Documenting in progress...***

-# Contentful SDK and Toolkit
+# Contentful Laravel SDK and Toolkit

 A Contentful SDK and suite of tools for Laravel.
 Includes facades, a base repository, out-of-the-box caching and cache management, webhook creation by artisan command and more.